 Exercise is an important part of any wellness program, but it’s especially crucial for people with diabetes.
 That’s because physical activity can help you control your blood sugar levels.
 The CDC recommends that adults with diabetes should get at least 150 minutes of moderate-intensity aerobic activity each week.
 But we know that starting an exercise routine can be daunting.
 That’s why we’ve put together a list of beginner-friendly exercises that you can do at home with no equipment necessary.
 And we’ll be there to support and motivate you every step of the way.

 Stress can wreak havoc on your blood sugar levels, so it’s important to find healthy ways to manage it.
 In our program, we’ll teach you how to identify the signs of stress in your body and different coping mechanisms that work for YOU.
 We’ll also give you tips on how to avoid stressful situations altogether.
 With our help, you’ll be able to reduce stress and live a more peaceful life.

-If you’re ready to take charge of your health and prevent or delay type 2 diabetes, join Direct Healthcare’s diabetes wellness program today by giving us a call!
+If you’re ready to take charge of your health and prevent or delay type 2 diabetes, Direct Healthcare has the diabetes wellness treatment that is right for you.
+Start today by giving us a call!
 We’ll provide you with the knowledge and tools you need to eat right, add physical activity to your routine, manage stress, stay motivated, and solve problems so that you can live a healthier life!